 _____ Paul Szynol

-I specialize in media (film, tv, music, photography) and tech (especially software).
-For the last 16 years,
+I specialize in media (especially film, tv, music, photography, and art) and tech (especially software and open source).
+For nearly two decades,

 I’ve concentrated my legal practice on intellectual property matters, and have worked with filmmakers, artists, tech start ups, and tech multinationals.